Demetrio Volcic: Early life and journalist career

-He was born Dimitrij Volčič in Ljubljana, Yugoslavia (now the capital of Slovenia).
+He was born Dimitrij Volčič in Ljubljana, Yugoslavia (now the capital of Slovenia) and nicknamed "Mitja".
 His parents were Slovene political immigrants from the Italian-administered Julian March who had moved to Yugoslavia in order to avoid the repressive policies of Fascist Italianization.
 Despite coming from a Roman Catholic background, his parents sent him to a Serbian Orthodox elementary school in Ljubljana.
 After the end of World War II, his parents moved back to Trieste, where Dimitrij finished a Slovene language high school.
 He studied economy at the University of Trieste.

 Already in his student years, he became involved in journalism.
 In 1956, he moved to Rome, where he worked for the Italian national broadcast RAI.
 Due to his knowledge of Slavic languages and interest in Eastern Europe, he was sent as a reporter to the Communist bloc.
 He worked as a foreign correspondent in Prague, Vienna, Moscow, Bonn, Warsaw and finally again Moscow.
-He also wrote for several Italian journals, including La Stampa, La Repubblica, L'Indipendente.
-He also wrote regular columns for the Primorski dnevnik, the Slovene language daily newspaper of Trieste.
+He also wrote for several Italian journals, including La Stampa and La Repubblica.
+He wrote regular columns for the Primorski dnevnik, the Slovene language daily newspaper of Trieste.
 Between 1993 and 1994, he served as director of TG1, at the time the most watched news program in Italy.
 Between 1994 and 1996, he taught political sciences at the University of Trieste.
+In 1995, he received the prize "Archivio Disarmo - Golden Doves for Peace" from IRIAD.